ovn-org/ovn-kubernetes/docs/index.md

     endpoints, topology aware hints which involve multiple moving pieces and components that needs a "driver" that ensures they work as expected.

-## What is OVN Kubernetes?
+## What is OVN-Kubernetes?

-OVN Kubernetes was designed to precisely solve the above problems in a Kubernetes cluster.
-The OVN Kubernetes plugin watches the Kubernetes API.
+OVN-Kubernetes was designed to precisely solve the above problems in a Kubernetes cluster.
+The OVN-Kubernetes plugin watches the Kubernetes API.
 It acts on the generated Kubernetes cluster events by creating and configuring the corresponding OVN logical constructs in the OVN database for those events.
 OVN (which is an abstraction on top of Open vSwitch) converts these logical constructs into logical